+R Receipt by Employee

-I have been given the above Statement of Rights and Obligations at the beginning of the interview held on .
+I have been given the above Statemer interview held on nt of Rights and Obligations at the beginning of the .

+Signature of Employee Date

 APPENDIX B: DUES WITHHOLDING CODES

 Information Codes used on the NTEU biweekly dues withholding data provided by the Employer.